 Historic Cities, Towns, and Villages near Merida

-Throuhgout the Yucatan you’ll find a number of interesting towns to poke around.
+Throughout the Yucatan you’ll find a number of interesting towns to poke around.
 These are big cities like the impressive Campeche to smaller hidden gems not listed in the guidebooks, such as Acanceh.
-Whether big or small, they all seem to be very friendly and worthy of exploring.
-Visit the recommendations listed below and find out which cities clique with you.
+Whether big or small, they all are very friendly and worthy of exploring.
+Visit the recommendations listed below to discover which cities may clique with you.

-10) Discovering the UNESCO listed Walled City of Campeche
+10) Discovering the UNESCO Walled City of Campeche

 Explore the colorful buildings throughout the walled city and pop inside some of the fort’s bastions which have now been turned into museums and gardens.
-Climb atop the city’s walls for a birds-eye view of have a leisurely stroll along Campeche’s malecon.
+Climb atop the city’s walls for a birds-eye view or have a leisurely stroll along Campeche’s most-pleasant malecon.
 There is plenty to do in town.
-Here’s our top 5 Things to do in Campeche.
+Here are our top 5 Things to do in Campeche.
 You may even want to make it more than a day trip from Merida, and stay for a night or two.

-Drive from Merida to Campeche: It’s an easy 2-hour drive on the well-trodden Highway 180.
+🚐 Drive from Merida to Campeche: It’s an easy 2-hour drive on the well-trodden Highway 180.
 Exact directions are on Google Maps here.

-Bus from Merida to Campeche: There are frequent buses from Merida to Campeche.
-The duration is 2.5 to 3 hours and $122 pesos for one-way or $180 pesos for round-trip.
+🚌 Bus from Merida to Campeche: There are frequent buses from Merida to Campeche.
+The duration is 2.5 to 3 hours and prices run from $138 pesos to $300 pesos, one way.
 Check ADO for up-to-date pricing and schedule.

-Day Tour from Merida to Campeche: This day trip to Campeche ($65 USD) includes round-trip transportation, guide, admission fees, lunch, and a visit to the nearby Becal town along the way.
+🚐 Day Tour from Merida to Campeche: This day trip to Campeche includes round-trip transportation, guide, admission fees, lunch, and a visit to the nearby Becal town along the way.

 11) Explore Izamal: The Yellow City

 A short drive east of Merida is the picturesque city of Izamal.
 Known as the “Yellow City,” Izamal is a lovely place to spend hours strolling the streets and finding the ancient Mayan ruins which are interspersed all throughout town.
 Izamal may be one of the best day trips from Merida for photographers.
-You’ll love snapping photos of all the unique and bright yellow architecture.
+You’ll love snapping photos of all the unique and bright yellow architecture found all over Izamal.

 The most notable building in Izamal is the monastery: Convento de San Antonio de Padua (free, $5 pesos to enter the museum 10am-1pm and 3pm-6pm Monday to Saturday, 9am-5pm on Sundays).
 Spaniards came here in the 14th century and destroyed a Mayan temple that was once on this site.
 They then used the stones of the temple to build the monastery!
 If you look, you’re still able to see carving designs from the former Mayan temple within the church stones.